 Note that baking time will vary depending on your oven and the loaf pans you use.
 Start testing around 50 minutes of baking, but be sure to test in the centre and to bake until your tester comes out clean.

-These freeze well if you can’t eat two loaves in a few days.
+These freeze well up to 2 months (tightly wrapped) if you can’t eat two loaves in a few days.

 - 1 cup vegetable, canola or other neutral oil